 CORRECTION: No formal letter is planned at the moment.

 Parts of the media are focusing on an fictional idea of the Occupy London protesters as “part-time” protesters as if that was even a bad thing.
 One of the pieces of evidence they are using is so called infra-red pictures supposedly showing only one tent occupied (taken at 11.30pm).
 They neglect to say that most of the protesters are in the bigger tents like kitchen and info.
-Debates often go into the small hours and a lot of people aren’t in their tents until 3am.
+Debates often go into the small hours and a lot of people aren’t in their tents until 3am new balance 1225.
 Also it takes a few hours to warm up the air inside the tent to make it appear on the infra-red cameras.
 The website below debunks many of the lies put forward by the media about these ”infra-red” pictures.